kyletress/kyletress.github.io/_pages/bookshelf.md

 If you like this list you should check out my [monthly reading list email](/newsletter).

 - **[Hillbilly Elegy](http://www.amazon.com/dp/0062300547/?tag=tress-20)**: A Memoir of a Family and Culture
-- [The Death of Expertise](http://www.amazon.com/dp/0190469412/?tag=tress-20): The Campaign Against Established Knowledge and Why it Matters
 - **[The Death of Expertise](http://www.amazon.com/dp/0190469412/?tag=tress-20)**: The Campaign Against Established Knowledge and Why it Matters <small>[notes](/books/the-death-of-expertise)</small>
 - [Be Like The Fox](http://www.amazon.com/dp/0393609723/?tag=tress-20): Machiavelli In His World
 - **[The History of the Peloponnesian War](http://www.amazon.com/dp/0140440399/?tag=tress-20)**